For more of my book loves, go to Weekend Plans

 So I watched this movie on recommendation from a friend and loved it.
 It is a psychological thriller from Stephen King’s book; Secret Window, Secret Garden.
 King got the idea for this novella from the many people who claim that that he has stolen plot ideas for different works from them.
 In this story, instead of the person being just delusional, they are also demented.

 Now this film has had mixed reviews.
-I loved it and I showed it to some friends who adored it.
-However I have had friends who hated it.
-They thought it was too kitschy and predictable, but I thought the ending was very good, even perfect.
+I loved it and I showed it to some friends who also thought it was really good.
+However I have had friends who hated it, they thought it was too kitschy and predictable.

 Shooter has come to demand Mort to give him credit as he’s convinced that Mort stole his story, “Sowing Season”.
 Mort just blows him off, but Shooter leaves his manuscript and threats behind.